linode/docs/docs/platform/how-to-build-your-infrastructure-using-Terraform-and-Linode.md

 ---

-# Terraform Overview

-Infrastructure as code (IaC) is software that gives the developer the ability to build, manage, and provision computer data centers with a high-level programming language.
+Infrastructure as code (IaC) is software that gives the developer the ability to build, manage, and provision computing environments with a high-level programming language.
 Some key benefits of this technology are: enforcing DevOps best practices, processes automation and the opportunity to version control systems for greater visibility and collaboration within a team.

 Terraform stands out from other IaC solutions because it's an orchestration tool, which means *it's designed specifically for bare-metal server and virtual machines*.
 The configuration of the servers can be achieved using Terraform, but implementing specialized software for tasks like Puppet, Chef, or Ansible are easily done through a provisioner architecture.
 This guide will showcase Terraform, and its benefits when used in conjuction with Linode's cloud technology.